 The two award categories are:

-Junior Good Citizen – for any young person of school age who attends school in Diss
+Junior Good Citizen – for any young person between 5 and 18 years who lives in Diss or attends school in Diss

 Honoured Citizen – for anyone else.